IncQueryLabs/arrowhead-tools-magicdraw-plugins/SoS Deployment Plugin/README.md

 ## Installation

-See the README for the [https://github.com/IncQueryLabs/arrowhead-tools-magicdraw-plugins/tree/master/SoS%20Deployment%20Plugin](SoS Design Plugin).
+See the README for the [SoS Design Plugin](https://github.com/IncQueryLabs/arrowhead-tools-magicdraw-plugins/tree/master/SoS%20Deployment%20Plugin).

 The plugin release will be published here soon!